AT ARROYO DEL TAJO, NEAR SOCORRO, NEW MEXICO, TUESDAY, APRIL 19, 2022.

 D-STRETCH DIDN'T SEEM TO HELP WITH THIS PANEL...JUST NOT SURE WHAT TO MAKE OF IT.

 We crossed back over the main wash and continued exploring in the area south of Fresno Canyon.
 We came across a site that Tori called “Four Horned Yei”.
 It appeared to be a very old site with a combination of petroglyphs and painted surfaces.
 A very interesting little site!
+Look here for more photos of this site.
 On the ground in front of the site we found a Gobernador Polychrome pottery sherd.
 Tori (who is a ceramics specialist) said this style typically had a red slip and black decorations and has been dated between 1580 and 1700.

 AT THE FOUR HORNED YEI SITE WHICH REQUIRES A CLIMB UP TO A NARROW LEDGE.